-to a distance of 100 feet or to the property line).
-This is neither a requirement nor an authorization dead and dying portions, and limbed up 6 feet above the ground.
-New trees planted in the defensible that portion of any existing trees, which extends within 10 feet of the outlet of a chimney or stovepipe or is within 5' of any structure.
-Maintain any tree ad1acent to or overhanging a building free of dead
+Trees located within the defensible space shall be pruned to remove dead and dying portions, and limbed up 6 feet above the ground.
+New trees planted in the defensible space shall be located no closer than 10' to adjacent trees when fully grown or at maturity.

+that portion of any existing trees, which extends within 10 feet of the outlet of a chimney or stovepipe or is within 5' of any structure.
+Maintain any tree adlacent to or overhanging a building free of dead or dying wood.
+The Coastside Fire District Ordinance 2019-01, the 2019 California Fire Code 304.1.2

 7. The applicant must have an asphalt surface road for ingress and egress of fire apparatus.
-The City of Pacifica Department of Public Works, San Mateo County Department of Public Works, the North county Fire District, and the California Fire Code shall set road standards.
+The City of Half Moon Bay Department of Public Works, San Mateo County Department of Public Works, the Coastside Fire District Ordinance 2019-01, and the California Fire Code shall set road standards.
 As per the 2019 CFC, dead-end roads exceeding 150 feet shall be provided with a turnaround in accordance with Coastside Fire District specifications.
 As per the 2016 CFC, Section Appendix D, road width shall not be less than 20 feet.
 Fire access roads shall be installed and made serviceable prior to combustibles being placed on the project site and maintained during construction.
 Approved signs and painted curbs or lines shall be provided and maintained to identify fire access roads and state the prohibition of their obstruction.
 If the road width does not allow parking on the street (20 foot road) and on-street parking is desired, an additional improved area shall be developed for that use.